• Monthly tuition is $180.00 (4 lessons) or $225.00 (5 lessons) - $45 per ½ hour x 4 or 5 lessons per month

-- Payment not received by the third week will result in the loss of your permanent lesson time.
+- Payment not received by the third week may result in the loss of your permanent lesson time.

-- Parents and students are advised to pick a time that will work on a long-term basis.
+- Parents and students are advised to schedule a time that will work on a long-term basis.

 - There are no make-up lessons.